 2. Slow down

-This carries on from the previous one.
 One of the best ways to tire yourself out, lose form, and get frustrated is to go too fast.
 Moving quickly is tempting if you feel like your energy is running out.
-However, in this way, aerial silks is self-corrective.
-What I mean by that is that if you do not have enough energy to practice a skill at its appropriate pace or slower, then you are not ready for the skill.
-Of course the first times you are first learning new foundational skills there may be some frantic moments–particularly hip key from the ground, climbs, footlocks, eggbeaters.
-But do your best to strive for slow and steady, and if you find yourself rushing or rapidly repeating the entry, step back, get some water, and breathe.
+However, if you do not have enough energy to practice a skill at its appropriate pace or slower, then you are not ready for the skill–and that is OK!
+Do your best to strive for slow and steady no matter how unfamiliar the skill, and if you find yourself rushing or rapidly repeating, step back, get some water, enjoy watching your classmates, and breathe.

 3. Pay attention to foot position

 Sorry, I can’t get away with not saying “point your toes.”
 But I’ll try to be a little more specific than that.

 I remember when I first started aerial, I could NOT think about my feet.
 I was fully consumed with remembering my wraps and trying to get my body to generally do the right thing.
 I knew it would be some time before I could think about pointing my toes.
 If this is you, do make that general effort to point to the best of your ability, but also set aside time to look for moments that your toes especially do NOT want to point.
 Those are areas you will need to bring a concerted mental effort to what you are doing until it becomes programmed into your muscle memory.
 I have found that the feet like to flex when hooking and unhooking knees and when lifting the second leg in Russian flirt.
 Notice the places you need to work on toe point and practice them with the sole purpose of bringing full attention on your feet (pun intended).